PikachuEXE/passenger/src/agent/Core/SpawningKit/README.md

 Reliability and visibility are core features in SpawningKit.
 When SpawningKit returns, you know for sure whether the process started correctly or not.
 If the application did not start correctly, then the resulting exception describes the failure in a detailed enough manner that allows users to pinpoint the source of the problem.
 SpawningKit also enforces timeouts everywhere so that stuck processes are handled as well.

+**Table of contents**:

+ * Important concepts and features
+   - Generic vs SpawningKit-enabled applications
+   - Wrappers
+   - Preloaders
+   - The start command
+   - Summary with examples
+ * Overview of the spawning journey
+   - When spawning a process without a preloader
+   - When starting a preloader
+   - When spawning a process through a preloader
+   - The Journey class
+   - The preparation and the HandshakePrepare class
+   - The handshake and the HandshakePerform class
+   - The SpawnEnvSetupper
+ * The work directory
+   - Structure
+ * Application response properties
+ * The preloader protocol
+ * Subprocess journey logging
+ * Error reporting
+   - Information sources
+   - How an error report is presented
+   - How supplied information affects error report generation
+ * Mechanism for waiting until the application is up

+---

 ## Important concepts and features

 ### Generic vs SpawningKit-enabled applications

 SpawningKit can be used to spawn any web application, both those with and without explicit SpawningKit support.

 When SpawningKit is used to spawn a generic application (without explicit SpawningKit support), the only requirement is that the application can be instructed to start and to listen on a specific TCP port on localhost.
 The user needs to specify a command string that tells SpawningKit how that is to be done.
 SpawningKit then looks for a free port that the application may use and executes the application using the supplied command string, telling it to listen on that specific port.
+(This approach is inspired by Heroku's Procfile system.)
 SpawningKit waits until the application is up by pinging the port.
 If the application fails (e.g. by terminating early or by not responding to pings in time) then SpawningKit will abort, reporting the application's stdout and stderr output.

 Applications can also be modified with explicit SpawningKit support.
-Such applications can improve performance by telling SpawningKit that it wishes to listen on a Unix domain socket instead of a TCP socket; and they can provide more feedback about any spawning failures, such as with HTML-formatted error messages or by providing more information about where internally in the application the failure occurred.
+Such applications can improve performance by telling SpawningKit that it wishes to listen on a Unix domain socket instead of a TCP socket; and they can provide more feedback about any spawning failures, such as with HTML-formatted error messages or by providing more information about where internally in the application or web framework the failure occurred.

 ### Wrappers

 In general, it is better if an application has explicit SpawningKit support, because then it is able to provide a nicer experience and better performance.
 But having to modify the application's code is a major hurdle.

 Luckily, it is not always necessary to modify the application.
-Wrappers are small programs that aid in loading applications written in specific languages, in particular interpreted languages because they allow modifying application behavior without code modifications.
+Wrappers are small programs that aid in loading applications written in specific languages -- in particular interpreted languages because they allow modifying application behavior without requiring code modifications.
 When a wrapper is used, SpawningKit executes the wrapper, not the actual application.
 The wrapper loads the application and modifies its behavior in such a way that SpawningKit support is added (e.g. ability to report HTML-formatted errors), without requiring modifications to the application code.

 Wrappers are only applicable to apps without explicit SpawningKit support.